 Timing is everything when it comes to snorkeling.
 The best time to visit Bocas del Toro is during the dry season, which typically runs from December to April.
 During these months, you’ll encounter clear skies, calm seas, and excellent visibility, making it the perfect time to explore the underwater world.

 Take a Snorkeling Tour?

-The easiest way of finding some decent Bocas Del Toro snorkeling locations is to take a full-day boat trip from Bocas town.
-This isn’t a bad option for just $30 per person, including 5 different activities and locations.
+The easiest way of finding some accessible snorkeling locations is to take a full-day boat trip from Bocas town.
+This doesn’t seem to be a bad option for just $30 per person, including 5 different activities and locations.

 The tours leave in the morning most days from the central jetties.
 In addition to the snorkeling, you get to visit a variety of locations including Dolphin Bay, the mangoves and coral reefs off Isla Bastimentos, the Zapatillas islands, and some smaller islands where you might sight some sloths.

 Our first stop of the tour was in Laguna Bocatorito, about 12 km south of Bocas Town (15-20 minutes by boat).
 Here, we came to watch the bottlenose dolphins at play, and they very obligingly turned up to give us a show.

 Since the dolphins come to this bay all year round, you’re pretty much guaranteed to see them.
 These are protected waters, so you’re not allowed to swim.
 Probably just as well as there are a lot of tourist boats plying their trade here, and you’d likely end up mangled in one of their outboard engines.